mladenovicandjela/mladenovicandjela.github.io/index.md

 My research asks how AI can be incorporated to address pressing real-world problems, and how these systems can be deployed safely—both at the level of individual applications and at the level of system-wide incentives and societal impact.

 **Deployment of AI systems in existing systems.**
-I have examined how AI can be deployed within platforms such as social media to address important societal challenges, including misinformation.
+I have examined how AI can be deployed within platforms such as social media to address misinformation.

 **Safety of deployed systems.**
 I have studied online adversarial attacks to understand how vulnerable deployed AI systems can be and what this implies for safe deployment in real-world environments.